miyamot0/datatracker-pwa/scripts/README.md

 Features included in DataTracker include:

-- Cross-platform support for Windows, Mac, and Linux (only Ubuntu tested)
+- Cross-platform support for Windows, MacOS, and Linux (installable to Desktop via browser)
 - Customizable methods for designing measurement systems
 - Real-time recording of behavior with multiple observers
 - Tools for calculation of reliability indices
-- Optionally automate reliability measures and reports as new data is added
-- Automated update delivery, for keeping up to date with new features and bug fixes
+- Automated updates and delivery
-- Options for saving behavioral data in multiple locations and formats (JSON, xlsx, etc.)
+- Export behavioral data in multiple formats (JSON, xlsx, etc.)
-- Saving data in a range of common formats
-- Calculation of IOA/Reliability in multiple formats

 ## Changelog